Class leading in weight and aerodynamics, the Roval CLX 32 Disc wheelset performs wheels twice its depth

-The American brand is claiming big things with its range.
+Specialized is throwing around some big claims surrounding the Roval CLX 32s.
 It has wind-tunnel tested all of the rims and claims the Roval CLX 32 to be class leading in terms of weight and aerodynamics, suggesting they are faster than some wheels twice the depth.

 The 32s use the centerlock system for the discs and have a very wide internal carbon rim which sits at 20.7mm.
-They look very wide and fitted with 26mm tyres sit perfectly, giving a great contact patch on the road allowing for better comfort and rolling resistance on the typical broken roads of the UK.
+They certainly look very wide and the 26mm tyres they were fitted with sat perfectly, giving a great contact patch on the road allowing for better comfort and rolling resistance on the typical broken roads of the UK.

-Those rims are tubeless ready but a colleague and I found the wide rim made tubeless set up difficult, even with the help of dedicated tubeless pumps.
-However, the advantage of this is getting tyres on and off is easy, but getting them seated is a pain thanks to that tubeless-ready rim.
+Now these rims are tubeless ready, but a colleague and I found the wide rim made the tubeless set up difficult, even with the help of dedicated tubeless pumps.
+However, the advantage of this is getting tyres on and off is easy, but getting them seated is a pain, and will require a bit more grunt work than narrower rims.

-Ceramic bearings finish off this high-end wheelset and help them roll nicely.
+Ceramic bearings are a tidy finish to this high-end wheelset and help them roll nicely.
 By being light and not so deep these spin up quickly and hold speed well too.
 I’d happily train on these, race on these and use them everyday for commuting.

-The brilliant thing about disc brakes is that the rim will never wear and, as long as you look after the ceramic bearings, should stand the test of time too – a great upgrade for those who have dived into the disc-brake world.
+The brilliant thing about disc brakes is that the rim will never wear and, as long as you look after the ceramic bearings, they should stand the test of time too – regardless of whether you’re riding cross or just on the road.
+There can’t be many better upgrades for those who have dived into the disc-brake world.